citp/privacy-policy-historical/a/ad/adv/advisorperspectives.com.md

-> *The following text is extracted and transformed from the advisorperspectives.com privacy policy that was archived on 2015-04-07.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150407214725id_/http%3A//www.advisorperspectives.com/privacy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the advisorperspectives.com privacy policy that was archived on 2015-09-06.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150906073754id_/http%3A//www.advisorperspectives.com/privacy) for the most accurate reproduction.*

-# Advisor Perspectives
+# Privacy Policy - Advisor Perspectives

 This is the web site of **Advisor Perspectives, Inc.**.

 Our postal address is: